 - Do you need a ton of space?
 Do you tend to save everything, or do you tend to clean up a lot?

 - Are you leaving enough in your budget for a robust backup system?
 Multiple drives?
 Multiple locations?
 Paid offline storage?

-“Opening” software and “running” software are two very different things.
+“Opening” software and “running” software are very different.

 This assumes you have yet another completely different external drive for backup – plus off-site backup.

 Or, you can buy a ready-to-go Windows 7 machine for a similar price.
 Desktop machines are always less expensive for the same hardware to use to your advantage.
-The irony of this very long thread is that all these computers are so amazing today that you almost can’t go wrong with anything.
-So I say an Intel i5 or i7 processor, eight or more gigabytes of RAM, and personally, I prefer to have two separate internal disk drives (system + data).
-Remember, you’re going to pay a lot more for a solid-state drive for a lot less space, so you have to decide if they need more space than speed.
+The irony of this long thread is that all these computers are so amazing today that you almost can’t go wrong with anything.
+So I say an Intel i5 or i7 processor, eight or more gigabytes of RAM, and I prefer two separate internal disk drives (system + data).
+Remember, you’ll pay a lot more for a solid-state drive for a lot less space, so you have to decide if they need more space than speed.
 Eight gigabytes or more RAM should make up for it.